 There are plenty of solutions to reduce office noise.
 A well designed sound system, white noise makers, sound dampeners, creating quiet nooks and phone booths - even having plants throughout the office can help.

 Is your indoor environment polluted?
 When was the last time you checked?
 According to OSHA, poor indoor air quality (IAQ) has been tied to symptoms like headaches, fatigue, trouble concentrating, and irritation of the eyes, nose, throat, and lungs.
 There are multiple factors that can contribute to poor air quality.
 Poor ventilation due to lack of outside air, humidity levels due to poor temperature control, construction debris, mold, cleaning products, etc. The ASHRAE 62 Standard contains specific design procedures and guidelines for ventilation rates for indoor or enclosed spaces.
 Failing to follow these standards could lead to health problems and a poor office environment.
+Here is more information on air quality and room automation by SIEMENS, available for free download.

 Thermal comfort is one of the biggest factors when considering the occupant comfort of your building.
 It’s crazy that employees have to bring sweaters to the office during the summer because the air-conditioning is cranked up to cool down the building - or shed multiple layers in the winter because the heat is blasting them.
 But how do you make everyone happy when you have multiple zones and levels of comfort to contend with?
 One way is to give occupants the ability to adjust the temperature of their immediate surroundings, via their PC browser or mobile.